ScandEval/ScandEval/README.md

 $ pip install scandeval[all]
 ```

-This will install all the model frameworks currently supported (`pytorch` and
+This will install all the model frameworks currently supported (`pytorch`,
-`spacy`).
+`spacy`, and `jax`).
 If you know you only need one of these, you can install a slimmer
 package like so:
 ```shell
 $ pip install scandeval[pytorch]